kworam/ProcScript/README.md

 WhileTest Procs
 --------------------------

-If the config object you pass `PS.defineProc` contains an `fnWhileTest` property, you define a `WhileTest` looping Proc.
+If the config object you pass to `PS.defineProc` contains an `fnWhileTest` property, you define a `WhileTest` looping Proc.
 Here is an example:

     var MyWhileTestProc = PS.defineProc({